Home » Departments & Services » Counseling Services

 School Counselors

-School counselors serve the entire student population, providing a broad range of services in the areas of academic achievement, career development, and social/emotional needs.
+School counselors provide a broad range of services in the areas of academic support, career development, and social/emotional learning.
 They connect and communicate with those in the student’s circle including teachers, parents, administrators and, at times, outside support services.

 A student may see a school counselor about:

-• School concerns: Classroom related problems, academic placement, achievement and/or scheduling.
+• Academic Success and Support: Classroom related challenges, academic placement, time management/organization, achievement and scheduling.

-• Future planning: Understanding oneself to begin identifying potential career choices and planning for life beyond F-M.
+• Future planning: Exploring interests and strengths to begin identifying potential career paths and plan for life beyond F-M.

 School Psychologists

-School psychologists serve students who have specific social-emotional-behavioral needs and/or medical diagnoses that hold them back from learning.
-The psychologists administer psychological testing, develop individualized education plans (IEPs), help with learning strategies and consult and collaborate with parents and school staff.
+School psychologists serve students who have specific social-emotional and/or behavioral needs that hold them back from learning.
+The psychologists administer psychological testing, participate in developing individualized education plans (IEPs), help students with learning strategies and consult and collaborate with parents and school staff.

-When appropriate, school psychologists set goals and provide individual or group counseling as prescribed on a student’s IEP or under the Educationally Related Support Services (ERSS) model.
+When appropriate, school psychologists set goals and provide individual or group counseling as prescribed on a student’s IEP/504 Plan or under the Educationally Related Support Services (ERSS) model.

 Family-School Liaisons